StefanSmith/your-code-as-a-crime-scene-tools/README.md

 Takes a semicolon-separated list of ssh URLs for the repositories you wish to analyse.

-Each repository will be cloned into a subdirectory based on its URL and name.
-For example, a repository cloned using `git@github.com:org-1/repo-a.git` will be stored at `com/github/org-1/repo-a`.
+Each repository will be cloned into a subdirectory under `data/repositories/` based on the repository URL and name.
+For example, `git@github.com:org-1/repo-a.git` will be cloned into `com/github/org-1/repo-a`.

 Once cloned, a repository's `main` or `master` branch will be checked out.